cathyxuhyx/cathyxuhyx.github.io/_pages/about.md

 Nice to meet you!

 I am a Ph.D. candidate in Urban Science at the [Department of Urban Studies and Planning (DUSP) at MIT](https://dusp.mit.edu), advised by Professor [Jinhua Zhao](https://dusp.mit.edu/people/jinhua-zhao).
 I am a member of the [JTL Urban Mobility Lab (JTL)](https://mobility.mit.edu) and affliated with [Data + Feminism Lab](https://dataplusfeminism.mit.edu).
 I seek to leverage the power of data science, algorithms, and visualization to lead to better urban planning, public policy making, and business growth.
-My current research focuses on 1) responsible data science and AI in urban science and 2) platform economy and urban form.
+My current research focuses on:

+- responsible data science and AI in urban science
+- platform economy and urban form.

 Prior to joining DUSP, I accumulated three years of professional experience as both a data analyst and a GIS specialist at Meituan and CityDNA Technology, orchestrating data science and web-based solutions to decision-makers in urban planning and e-commerce.
 I hold a [Master of Urban Spatial Analytics](https://www.design.upenn.edu/yes2020/hanyong-xu) from the University of Pennsylvania Stuart Weitzman School of Design and an Honors Bachelor of Arts with a double major in Architectural Design and Economics from the University of Toronto.